GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 * **odc-geo** (0.4.8 to 0.5.0rc1)
 * **dea-tools** (0.3.5 to 0.4.10)

-The following new packages will also be available:
+The following new packages are also now available:

 * **geomad** (tools for generating geometric median composites, replacing legacy odc-algo implementation)
 * **eo-tides** (tools for combining tide modelling with satellite data)